loriandler/Home_Sales/README.md

 5. The temporary table was cached.
 6. Running the query again resulted in it running in --- 2.091764450073242 seconds ---
-7. The table was partitioned and ran through parque then ran again in only --- 0.892737627029419 seconds ---
+7. The table was partitioned and ran through parque then ran again in only --- 0.892737627029419 seconds --- The partitioned table ran much faster than when the table was just cached.
-8. The table was uncached.
+9. The table was uncached.

 ## Credits
 Thank you to Hunter Hollis, instructor, and TA's Randy and Sam for this week's instruction.